OFFIS-mosaik/mosaik/docs/installation.rst

       (mosaik)$ pip install -r requirements.txt
       (mosaik)$ python demo.py

-   If no errors occur, you can now open the `web visualization`__.
-You can click the nodes of the topology graph to show a timeline of their values.
+   If no errors occur, the last command will start the demo.
+The web visualisation shows the demo in your `browser`__.
+You can click the nodes of the topology graph to show a time series of their values.
 You can also drag them around to rearrange them.

    You can cancel the simulation by pressing :kbd:`Ctrl-C`.